Luciferxx/Blackjack/README.md

 Copy the directory path to the respective saved model file

-"docker run -it --rm -p 8500:8500 -p 8501:8501 -v "Copied_path_to_the_saved_model:/models/saved_model/" -e MODEL_NAME=saved_model tensorflow/serving"
+`docker run -it --rm -p 8500:8500 -p 8501:8501 -v "Copied_path_to_the_saved_model:/models/saved_model/" -e MODEL_NAME=saved_model tensorflow/serving`
 docker run command is to run the container
-"-it" is used in order to allocate a tty for the container process.
+`-it`is used in order to allocate a tty for the container process.
-"--rm"
-"-p" is used to define the port number
+`-rm` deletes the container once it has been stopped although doesn't removes the image `-p`is used to define the port number
-"8500" is used to query using gRPC
+`8500` is used to query using gRPC
-"8501" is used to query using REST API
+`8501` is used to query using REST API
-"-v" Volume mount
+`-v` Volume mount
 Copied_path_to_the_saved_model Eg: /mnt/d/saved_model
-"/models/saved_model" means that there is a folder in the container from which Tensorflow serving loads the model for deployment.
+`/models/saved_model` means that there is a folder in the container from which Tensorflow serving loads the model for deployment.
 This models folder exist inside that container
 Note: saved_model is the name of your saved_model which needs to be same as the one you have saved with.
 In this case  it was saved_model
-"-e" environment variable
+`-e` environment variable
-MODEL_NAME as the name suggests it should be the same as the name you have defined "tensorflow/serving" is the mandatory to right because by this you are declaring of what image you want to create container of.
+`MODEL_NAME` as the name suggests it should be the same as the name you have defined `tensorflow/serving` is the mandatory to right because by this you are declaring of what image you want to create container of.

 In case, if you want to provide a name to your container.
 It can be done by using the --name tag

-For eg: 'docker run --name "Model_Container"' #Rest of the command-->
+For eg: `docker run --name "Model_Container" #Rest of the command--> `

 ## How do we query the docker deployment